Key Summary

 What happens if my university doesn’t offer student halls to first or second years?

 The bad news is that some universities only allocate student halls to first years.
 This is generally so that all new students are guaranteed a place in student halls.
 If this is the case for you, then be sure to discuss the alternatives with your university.
 If houseshares aren’t your thing, then there are plenty of private student halls in most cities, that you may want to consider instead.
 Some student letting agencies also provide affordable ensuite rooms.
-You might want to take a look at the most Instagrammable student accommodation in the UK for some inspiration.

 What happens if my university doesn't offer student halls to first or second years?